Disclaimer: New EUDR developments - December 2025

 Under ESRS S1, businesses must disclose their workforce policies and practices in detail.
 Report on health and safety measures, diversity and inclusion initiatives, and employee development programs.

-For businesses affected by the CSRD, managing workforce topics under ESRS S1 can be daunting and time-consuming.
+For businesses reporting on CSRD, managing workforce topics under ESRS S1 can be daunting and time-consuming, especially when data sits across HR, finance and H&S systems.
 The right tools can make a significant difference.
-Workforce reporting software can simplify the process, streamline data collection and analysis, provide actionable insights, and generate reports automatically, accelerating your compliance journey.
+Workforce reporting software can simplify the process, streamline data collection and analysis, provide actionable insights and generate reports automatically, accelerating your compliance journey.

 Discover how workforce reporting software can fast-track your CSRD compliance by requesting a free demo today.